MuhammadMagdy98/Reversi/README.md

 # Usage
-- Open the git bash in the current director then type `make` and then run `./main`
+- Open the terminal in the current directory then type `make` and then run `./main`

 Gameplay options:
 - Player vs Player